kip-dk/Poc/README.md

 [Mastering markdown](https://guides.github.com/features/mastering-markdown/)

-### And finally an image, where the image is hosted within my the repository
+### And finally an image, where the image is hosted within the repository

 ![test an image](https://raw.githubusercontent.com/kip-dk/Poc/master/Documentation/c1.png)